leprechaun-dao/liquidation-bot/README.md

 A minimal-requirement liquidation bot for the Leprechaun Protocol that uses viem for blockchain interactions.
 This bot automatically monitors the protocol for under-collateralized positions, assesses their profitability, and executes liquidations when profitable.

 Designed for low cost, low overhead and fast warm starts using Vercel Functions.
+Alternatively, for more control and better debugging, run locally, on your server, or any node-compatible environment.

 ![Leprechaun Protocol Liquidation Bot](preview.png)

+Redundancy-add and more accessible liquidation layer that adds onto Leprechaun's [liquidation-hook](https://github.com/leprechaun-dao/liquidation-hook) - for more state-of-the-art and DeFi-like liquidations use our hook!

 ## Features